camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/30-events/70-cancel-and-compensation-events.html.md

 <div data-bpmn-symbol="startevent/compensate"></div>

 A compensation start event can only be used to trigger an Event Sub-Process - it __cannot__ be used to start a process instance.
-This kind of event subprocess called compensation event subprocess.
+This kind of event subprocess is called compensation event subprocess.

 When deploying a process definition with a compensation event subprocess, the following considerations apply:

 * The compensation event subprocess is only supported for embedded subprocess and not at process-level, caused by the current limitation that compensation is not propagated to sub process instances spawned by call activities.
-* There can be only one compensation event subprocess at the same embedded subprocess.
+* There can be only one compensation event subprocess at the same level of subprocess.
 * A subprocess with a compensation event subprocess and an attached compensation boundary event is not supported.
 When compensation is thrown, the compensation event subprocess will be ignored.
-Note that the compensation event subprocess and the compensation boundary event has a similar behavior, so only one of them should be chosen.
+Note that the compensation event subprocess and the compensation boundary event have a similar intent, so only one of them should be chosen.

 A compensation event subprocess can be used as a compensation handler for the embedded subprocess.
-Similar to a compensation boundary event attached to a subprocess, a compensation event subprocess will only be invoked by a thrown compensation event, if the subprocess completed successfully.
-In this case, the compensation event subprocess will be invoked the same amount of times that the subprocess completed successfully.
+Similar to a compensation boundary event attached to a subprocess, a compensation event subprocess will only be invoked by a thrown compensation event, if the subprocess completed successfully before.
+In this case, the compensation event subprocess will be invoked the same amount of times that the subprocess was completed.

-Contrary to a compensation boundary event attached to a subprocess, a compensation event subprocess consume a thrown compensation event.
-When compensation is thrown for the subprocess or the current scope, the compensation event subprocess is invoked.
-Other activities within the subprocess are not compensated.
-The compensation event subprocess can recursively trigger compensation for activities contained in its parent.
+Contrary to a compensation boundary event attached to a subprocess, a compensation event subprocess *consumes* a thrown compensation event.
+That means, activities contained in the subprocess are not compensated by default.
+Instead, the compensation event subprocess can recursively trigger compensation for activities contained in its parent.

 <div data-bpmn-diagram="implement/event-compensation-event-subprocess"></div>